sugiuraii/Arduino-CarSignalSensorBox/README.md

 (`debugTool/ArduinoTachoPulseGenerator/ArduinoTachoPulseGenerator.ino` is debug tool to generate pulse.
 This can bes used to check the operation of `ArduinoTachoPulseReader.ino`).

-Please note that the this program simply send pulse
+Please note that the this program simply send (speed/rev) pulse cycle time (in microsecond), and ADC reading voltage (5V=4096).
+Conversion from cycle/ADCreading to physical value (rpm, kPa, or degC) is done in PC-side [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer) program.

 ## <a name="system_diagram"> System diagram </a>
 ![WebsocketDiagram](README.img/WebsocketDashboardArduino.png)